physiozoo/physiozoo.github.io/docs/sections/getting_started/getting_started.rst

 A series of `hands on' tutorials are provided as part of the documentation.
 Enjoy the journey!

+**PhysioZoo library**
-This is how to get started with the **PhysioZoo** library in three steps:
+If you want to use the PhysioZoo library outside of the user interface then this is how to get started with the **PhysioZoo** library in three steps:

     1. Download the **PhysioZoo** source code,